mtreinik/rubric/README.md

 A rubric is a set of criteria used to evaluate students' responses.

-This tool allows creating rubrics and filling them out.
+This tool allows teachers to create rubrics and fill them out.

 Here the emphasis is not on grading but giving feedback to the student with an easy and efficient tool.